stevensps/DSE6311-DataScience-Capstone/README.md

 6) Run 7 Random Forest.Rmd and place in the user's working directory, which can be any folder on your computer.
 This model runs our champion model, Random Forest, and outputs metrics and results.
 7) Run 8 XGBoost.Rmd and place in the user's working directory, which can be any folder on your computer.
 This model runs our runner-up model, XGBoost, and outputs metrics and results.
 8) **Optional**: If you wish to run all code, ranging from 4 Data Pre-Processing through.Rmd 8 XGBoost.Rmd, you may do so with this file.
 Please note that 3 calcSplitRatio-3.R is still required to run first. **Note**: Running step 8) requires significant computing resources, and for the common machine (i.e. personal laptop, etc.) will take at least 4 hours to run all of this code.
+9) **Optional**: Run 9b Additional Data Visualizations.Rmd and place in the user's working directory, which can be any folder on your computer.
+This file performs optional data visualizations to contribute to the overall insights and findings within the BRFSS dataset.

 ## Project Background and Question
 ### Project Background